Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 \subsection{Minimax upper and lower bounds}

-In this section, we analyze the scenario in which the singular subspaces of the signal matrices consist of both shared and unshared singular vectors.
+In this section, we analyze the scenario in which the subspaces of the signal matrices consist of both shared and unshared singular vectors.
 We first derive both upper bounds and matching minimax lower bounds under the condition that the unshared singular vectors are orthogonal to each other.
 Similar setup has been considered previously \cite{aJIVE,RaJIVE}, but the fundamental limit has not been established.
 In Section \ref{sec.nonorth}, we will extend our results to the general non-orthogonal settings.
-We first present an algebraic result clarifying the relationship between the singular subspace of the individual matrices and that of the stacked matrix, which plays a key role in our analysis. \begin{proposition} Let the SVDs of \( X_1 \), \( X_2 \), and their stacked version \((X_1~X_2)\) be given as $X_1 = U_1 \Sigma_1 V_1^T, X_2 = U_2 \Sigma_2 V_2^T,$ and $(X_1~X_2) = U \Sigma V^T.$ Assume that the singular values of \( X_1 \), \( X_2 \), and \((X_1~X_2)\) are all distinct, and that \( U_1 \) and \( U_2 \) may share some identical singular vectors.
-If all distinct singular vectors in \( U_1 \) and \( U_2 \) are pairwise orthogonal, then every singular vector in \( U_1 \) and \( U_2 \) is contained in the columns of \( U \). \end{proposition}
+We first present a result clarifying the relationship between the singular subspace of the individual matrices and that of the stacked matrix, which is important in our analysis. \begin{proposition} Let the SVDs of \( X_1 \), \( X_2 \), and their stacked version \((X_1~X_2)\) be given as $X_1 = U_1 \Sigma_1 V_1^T, X_2 = U_2 \Sigma_2 V_2^T,$ and $(X_1~X_2) = U \Sigma V^T.$ \( U_1 \) and \( U_2 \) are allowed to share some identical singular vectors, and all distinct singular vectors in \( U_1 \) and \( U_2 \) are pairwise orthogonal.
+Selecting any column vector(s) from $U_1$ and $U_2$, represented as $U_1^*$ and $U_2^*$, the singular subspace spanned by $U_1^*$ and $U_2^*$ are both contained in the left singular subspace of the stacked matrix $(X_1~X_2)$.
+That is $\text{span}\{U_1^*\}\subset \text{span}\{U\}, \text{span}\{U_2^*\}\subset \text{span}\{U\}.$ As a special case, when further assuming that the singular values of \( X_1 \), \( X_2 \), and \((X_1~X_2)\) are all distinct, then every singular vector in \( U_1 \) and \( U_2 \) is contained in the columns of \( U \). \end{proposition}

-Proposition \ref{vectorrelation} underscores that with the orthogonality constraint on the unshared singular vectors, all singular vectors—whether shared or unshared—will be present in the singular subspace of the stacked signal matrix $(X_1~X_2)$, albeit potentially in a intermixed order.
+Proposition \ref{vectorrelation} presents an intuition that with the orthogonality constraint on the unshared singular vectors, all singular vectors—-whether shared or unshared—will be present in the singular subspace of the stacked signal matrix $(X_1~X_2)$, albeit potentially in an intermixed order.
 For example, suppose we are interested in estimating the shared singular vectors $(u_1~u_2)$ in

 where $\alpha,\beta>0$ and $u_{1*}^\top u_{2*}=0$.
 It follows that the SVD of $(X_1~X_2)$ is

 Comparing the orders of the singular vectors in $X_1$, $X_2$ and $(X_1~X_2)$, especially the order of $u_{1*}$ and $u_2$ before and after stacking, we see that the singular vectors of $X_1$ and $X_2$ can be intermixed after stacking, depending on the relations between the singular values.
 Thus, to reliably estimate the shared singular vectors, it is important to trace their locations in the SVD of the stacked matrix.